By Winfred Quek, Associate Marketing Consultant · CEA R073319H · Crestbrick Pte Ltd (L31010886H) · Published 3 July 2026

 Reading what realtors say is a starting point.
 Before the 25 July ballot, talk through your specific situation: how the unit fits your plan, your ABSD position, your CPF structure and your hold horizon.
 A Property Portfolio Analysis gives you the numbers, not the narrative.

 Book a free analysis callWinfred Quek is Associate Marketing Consultant at Crestbrick Pte Ltd, advising Singapore upgraders, investors and families.
 CEA R073319H.
-Commentary attributed in this article is sourced from published third-party reviews and is reproduced for informational purposes.
+Commentary attributed in this article is sourced from published third party reviews and is reproduced for informational purposes.
 Winfred is not affiliated with any of the review platforms cited.
 The information on this page does not constitute financial, investment or mortgage advice.
 Conduct your own due diligence and seek qualified advice before any purchasing decision.